alma4rebi/swift-programming-language/book/Enumerations.md

-You can also write `indirect`{.code-voice} before the beginning of the enumeration, to enable indirection for all of the enumeration’s cases that need it:
+You can also write `indirect` before the beginning of the enumeration, to enable indirection for all of the enumeration’s cases that need it: